EVORA is committed to protecting your privacy.

 If you are a member of our mailing list:we will use your email address for the purpose of sending you blog posts, our monthly newsletters, and invitations to our events and workshops.
 We have this data if you signed up on our website or if you provided us with your contact details by email or when meeting our staff.
 We process this data on the basis that it is necessary for our legitimate interests in promoting and marketing our business.
 If you no longer wish to hear from us just click the “unsubscribe” links at the bottom of each email.

-If you are a SIERA account holder:we will hold your name, username and email address on the basis that it is necessary for our legitimate interests in operating a building sustainability data platform for clients.
+If you are a SIERA account holder: we will hold your name, username and email address on the basis that it is necessary for our legitimate interests in operating a building sustainability data platform for clients.
 You or your employer will have provided these details through the account creation process.
 We need these details for the purpose of enabling secure access to the data platform by staff and workers in the supply chain of our clients.
+We may use this information for internal analysis purposes to understand client platform engagement.
 We may also report information around your usage of the SIERA tool back to our client, where you work for such client or in such client’s supply chain (see below).
 It is in our legitimate interests to provide feedback to our clients for purposes of running and growing our business, and assists us in responding to the needs of our clients.
 It is also of benefit to our clients to be aware of this usage information.
 If you no longer require your account, you can email us (see “How to contact us” below).
 We will hold your information until you or we delete your account.

 If you work for one of our clients or in our clients’ supply chain, or if you are an industry contact or working in a field relevant to our mission:we may hold your name, company, job title and contact details.
 We will have been provided with this data either by you or your employer or in some cases we may have sourced it from publicly available sources, such as LinkedIn, internet searches, or third parties.
 If you have been in contact with us by email or phone we may also have copies of email exchanges or conversation notes.
 We need this data in order to interact with you (or your employer) for the following purposes: